sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

  * dynamics on Wehler K3 surfaces (Joao de Faria)

- * error_bound keyword for canonical height in dimension > 1
+ * error_bound computation for canonical height in dimension > 1

- * update AffineSpace to include the appropriate functionality from ProjectiveSpace
+ * update affine space to include the appropriate functionality from projective space

- * enumeration of points of small height over number fields for Affine and Projective spaces
+ * enumeration of points of small height over number fields for affine and projective spaces

  * PLEASE ADD MORE...